bhavananairy18/PhishNetra/README.md

 # PhishNetra – Real-Time Phishing Detection System

-PhishNetra is a Chrome Extension + Flask backend that detects phishing websites using URL analysis, page content scanning, and link validation.
+PhishNetra is a Chrome Extension + Flask backend system that detects phishing websites in real time using URL analysis, page content scanning, and link validation.

+The project was developed as a group project using AI-assisted development tools (Antigravity AI) along with manual coding, debugging, and integration.
 ---

 ## Features
-- Real-time phishing detection
+- Real-time phishing detection in browser
 - Fake urgency and scam text detection
 - Mismatched link detection
 - Risk scoring system (0–100)
 - Warning and blocking system
-- Chrome extension integration
+- Chrome extension integration with backend API

 ---